jamesbhatta/laravel-job-viewer/README.md

 #### Configuration
-Laravel Markdown supports optional configuration.
+Laravel Job Viewer supports optional configuration.

 You will need to pull the configuration in you app's configuration folder to make modifications to the default configuration.
 You can achieve this with the following artisan command: